 While you’re in Whanganui

 We love our town and think you will too.
 From our thriving arts scene to river views and great coffee, Whanganui offers a relaxed pace and rich character.
-Here’s our pick of what to do while you’re here for Lit.
+Below are our picks of what to do while you’re here for Lit.

 Te Whare o Rehua Sarjeant Gallery